btorpey/btorpey.github.io/content/asan.md

 Running with Asan
 -------------
-If you're checking an executable that you build yourself, the prior steps are all you need -- libasan.so will get linked into your executable by virtue of the "-fsanitize=address" flag.
+If you're checking an executable that you build yourself, the prior steps are all you need -- libasan.so will get linked into your executable by virtue of the `-fsanitize=address` flag.

 In my case, though, the goal was to be able to instrument code running in the JVM.
-In this case, I had to force libasan.so into the executable at runtime, using LD_PRELOAD like so:
+In this case, I had to force libasan.so into the executable at runtime using `LD_PRELOAD`, like so:

-`LD_PRELOAD=libasan.so java ...`
+`LD_PRELOAD=/usr/local/lib64/libasan.so.0 java ...`

 And that's it!